leo-project/leofs/docs/issues/documentation-issues.md

 1. Regular operations
   - What is best practice for regular (e.g. once per month or every few months) "scrub" of data?
 To force each node verify that it contains all objects it's supposed to contain and that all of actual data passes checksum check? "diagnose-start" on each node?
 Or there is some better / recommended way.
     - [ ] **Unfortunately there is no official tool to scrub (some product call it anti-entropy) all data efficiently. actually there was in the past at <a href="https://github.com/leo-project/leofs_utils" target="_blank">LeoFS Utils</a> but disappeared for some reason. anyway we will provide|publish an official tool to scrub safely and efficiently.
-One solution for scrub is to call leofs-adm recover-file on every files you have as fortunately you have the whole file list on another place.**
+One solution for scrub is to call leofs-adm recover-consistency on every node you have.**

   - Also, by default option "object_storage.is_strict_check = false" is set.
 Does it mean that checksum check for data is not performed or it's about something else?
     - [ ] **Yes that means checksum is checked or not.**

   - LeoManager maintenance commands like backup-mnesia / restore-mnesia and dump-ring.
 Are they strictly for debug purposes or it's good practice to do these mnesia backups and ring dumps regularly and store result on backup server or something?
-    - **Yes it's good practice to backup mnesia regularly through those tools**
+    - [ ] **Yes it's good practice to backup mnesia regularly through those tools**

 ## Installation